michael-bambha/BINF6250F25/project08/README.md

 programming standpoint and it looked messy so I just decided to load the parameters from JSON instead with a simple class method.

+**Baum-Welch:**

+This really tested my coding abilities to the maximum, I will be completely honest.
+Although I had done a couple of neat broadcasting tricks like in the forward/backward algorithms and back in the neighbor joining algorithm, trying to do this across 3 dimensions completely broke my brain.
+That single for loop `for t in range(T-1)` which was 3 lines of code took me approximately 3 hours of coding to get the dimensions correct.

 ## Other member
 Other members' reflections on the project